DanShai/Genome/README.md

 # Who Needs Neuron when you have Genome

-Faster Genome Network ala Neural Network! and reviving the genetic programming through neural networks!
+Faster Genome Network ala Neural Network!
-The Network mimic Neural Network, contains Layers and Nodes. you can add activations and stuffs! the Advantage is to have a real expressive formula for your network instead of weights!
+The Genome Network mimic the architecture of the Neural Network, contains Layers and Nodes. you can add activations and stuffs! the Advantage is to have a real expressive formula for your network instead of weights!
 Can be used for :